Were You Harmed on Someone Else’s Property Due to Negligent Security?

 - These actions all contributed to or caused the criminal attack.

-In areas of high crime or places where there’s been a lot of recent criminal activity, property owners should take steps to provide security because any crime that takes place on their property may be considered reasonably foreseeable.
+In areas of high crime or places with a lot of recent criminal activity, property owners should take steps to provide security because any crime that takes place on their property may be considered reasonably foreseeable.

 Trust Herschensohn Law Firm, PLLC to handle your case and deliver results

 Let our law firm go to work for you.
-Kent personal injury attorney Zach Herschensohn can build a strong case on your behalf that gets you real results.
+Attorney Zach Herschensohn can build a strong case on your behalf.
 Best of all, we’ll represent you on a contingency fee basis.
 That means you pay nothing unless we win.
 See what Herschensohn Law Firm, PLLC can do for you.
 Contact us today for your free consultation.